macewanCS/Nodepad--/spec/spec.md

   * They will be able to add to the announcements screen and the help screen.

 ##Mobile
-The system will also be able to be viewed well on mobile screens/tablets.
-It will become more vertical, but the mainsystem functionality will still be there.
-The user will be able to view thier tickets on the mobile screen, submit a ticket, as well as looking at help and announcements.
+A user can visit the site from mobile platforms

+It will have the same functionality as the desktop page